Book a Free Consultation

 How does a divorce work with a child?

-When a marriage involving children under 18 years of age ends, the Family Law Act 1975 (Cth) (FLA) requires that the court be satisfied that appropriate arrangements have been made for the children’s care, welfare, and development.
-This is outlined in section 55A of the FLA.
-If the court is not satisfied with these arrangements, it may still allow the divorce to proceed if there are compelling circumstances.
+When a marriage involving children under 18 years of age ends, the Family Law Act 1975 (Cth) (FLA) requires that the court be satisfied that appropriate arrangements have been made for the children’s care.
+These rules and guidelines are outlined in section 55A of the FLA.
+Even if the court is not satisfied, it may still allow the divorce to proceed if there are compelling circumstances.
+This requirement reflects the overarching principle that the welfare of children remains a central concern even when a marriage has irretrievably broken down.
+The court’s role is not to determine parenting disputes at this stage, but to ensure children are not left without consideration during the divorce process.

-If the court has doubts about the arrangements for the children, it can adjourn the proceedings to obtain a report from a family consultant.
+If the court has doubts about the arrangements being made for the children, the court can adjourn the proceedings to obtain a report from a family consultant.
 The term “child of the marriage” includes any child treated as part of the family immediately before the separation, but does not include a child in the womb.
+This definition ensures that stepchildren or children from previous relationships are not overlooked simply because they are not biologically related to both parties.

-The FLA does not define “care, welfare, and development,” but section 60B emphasizes that children should receive proper parenting to help them achieve their full potential.
-This includes ensuring their comfort, health, and moral, intellectual, and spiritual welfare.
+The Family Law Act does not define “care, welfare, and development,” but section 60B emphasizes that children should receive proper parenting to help them achieve their full potential.
+This includes ensuring the children’s comfort, health, and moral, intellectual, and spiritual welfare.

 Circumstances Allowing Divorce Without Satisfactory Arrangements